 Issued and sent on July 14, 1892, the law was accompanied by the text and regulations that the Lieutenancy of the Littoral, together with the Provincial Council of Gorizia, had promptly issued on July 7, 1892.

 Lying between the sea and the lagoon, the island enjoys an exceptional microclimate: limited temperature ranges, high salt-iodine ratio, pure air, high water salinity, southern exposure and the beneficial qualities of sand from the beaches.
-All this has helped to legitimize the locality as an internationally recognized spa, thanks to its sand bath treatment centre, the only one in Italy.
+All this has helped to legitimize the locality as an internationally recognized thermal baths, thanks to its sand bath treatment centre.

 On June 21, 1873 the administrators and doctors of Gorizia welcomed the illustrious Florentine philanthropist and physician Giuseppe Barellai, in order to verify together the validity of the idea that had been developed and was ready to be started: to create a Marine Hospice in order to take in free of charge the poor